Call us 0333 370 4333

 The deadline can only be extended in exceptional circumstances.

 Communications should be sent to HMRC by email, who will respond within seven days.
-HMRC will contact you during the sixty-day period unless you have responded to the CDF.
+HMRC will contact you during the sixty-day period unless you have responded to the Contract Disclosure Facility.

 During the sixty-day period, HMRC is still entitled to: